 While there is little you can do about the process of ageing, there a number of ways in which you can take care of your skin and preserve its youthful glow for as long as possible.
 Regularly applying olive oil to face is a preventive measure that protects your skin from ageing.
 Olive is filled to the brim with essential fatty acids that boost the collagen of the face and keep it plump and glowing.

-Start by rinsing your face with cool water and pat it dry.
-Next, take a few drops of olive oil on your fingertips and apply it on your face and neck.
-Massage the oil into your skin in circular motions for a few minutes.
-Doing so every night before hitting the bed will help reduce the appearance of wrinkles and fine lines and reduce premature ageing.
+Rinse your face with cold water and pat it dry.
+Apply your serum, toner and eye cream as usual.
+Now instead of your normal moisturiser, take a two to three drops of olive oil on your hand and apply it all over your face and neck.
+Massage it into your skin until is completely absorbed.
+This will help reduce the appearance of wrinkles and make your appear firmer and more youthful.

 As a natural highlighter